stlevy/Tower-Defense---AI-Project/README.txt

 To run the game , first download:
-	- Results directory
 	- Levels diretory
-	- resources directory ( if you want gui)
+	- resources directory ( required for gui and human mode)
 	- game.jar

 open a cmd and run: